Jugger-Copenhagen/homepage/README.md

 ## To-Do

-[ ] Implement a dynamic menu.
+[X] Implement a dynamic menu.
 It should link to the top-level sections.
 [ ] Implement flexbox content elements on homepage.
 [ ] Implement Google calendar on homepage.
+[ ] Automatically populate the tournaments page based on event date and title.

 ## Hugo

 - Use "shortcodes" to implement Google calendar.